dihjiang/DP-LFlow/README.md

 ```

 ### 2. CelebA and CelebA-HQ dataset
-Torchvision cannot download CelebA (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) automatically.
+Torchvision cannot download [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) automatically.
 You need to manually download this dataset, then specify its path in datasets.py (line 48).
 You can start with MNIST and FMNIST for convenience.

 Similar for CelebA-HQ.
-Please follow https://github.com/ndb796/CelebA-HQ-Face-Identity-and-Attributes-Recognition-PyTorch/blob/main/Face_Gender_Classification_Test_with_CelebA_HQ.ipynb to download this dataset (arranged by the gender), then specify its path in datasets.py (line 80).
+Please follow [this link](https://github.com/ndb796/CelebA-HQ-Face-Identity-and-Attributes-Recognition-PyTorch/blob/main/Face_Gender_Classification_Test_with_CelebA_HQ.ipynb) to download this dataset (arranged by the gender), then specify its path in datasets.py (line 80).

 ### 3. Install necessary packages